Servideska/HPC/doc.zih.tu-dresden.de/docs/software/distributed_training.md

     Do not forget to specify the total number of tasks `--ntasks` and the number of tasks per node `--ntasks-per-node` which must match the number of GPUs per node.

+## Distributed Training with GPU-accelerated Containers (NGC containers)

+Distribute training can be done also by using [NGC containers](ngc_containers.md).
+NGC containers are GPU-optimized containers for deep learning, machine learning, visualization.
+[NGC](https://developer.nvidia.com/ai-hpc-containers), a registry of highly GPU-optimized software, has been enabling scientists and researchers by providing regularly updated and validated containers of HPC and AI applications.

+NGC Containers make it easy to get started with distributed training without installing additional packages.
+The NGC catalog contains TensorFlow, PyTorch, MXNet and majority of most popular ML software.

+[Tensorflow NGC containers](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow) already provide OpenMPI, NCCL and Horovod.
+[Pytorch NGC containers](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) include OpenMPI and NCCL.